ahwayakchih/openshift-nodebb/README.markdown

 ## Installation

-To install NodeBB, follow these steps (they were tested using `bash` shell), without omitting any of them (unless stated otherwise), on your local system (NOT on OpenShift side, through SSH).
+To install NodeBB, follow these steps (they were tested using `bash` shell), without omitting any of them (unless stated otherwise), on your local system (NOT on the OpenShift side, through SSH).

 ### 1. Creating a new application